rse-aunz/rse-aunz.github.io/2022-Asia-Australia-unconference.md

 ### Registration

 Registration details will be announced on the 27th of June.
+Registration will close on the 19th of August 2022.

 ### Accessibility and Inclusivity